On this page:

 Every service costs money and every dollar comes from somewhere, for a municipality the largest revenue source, are property taxes.
 Below is a breakdown of different categories and the services they provide, if you make use of any of these services in a year then that is your tax money working for you.

 The Municipal Council is the governing and legislative body for the Town of Peace River.
-Council is responsible for establishing priorities, policy direction, monitoring and evaluating the implementation of programs, and authorizing revenue collection and expenditures.
+The Council, is responsible for establishing priorities, policy direction, monitoring and evaluating the implementation of programs, and authorizing revenue collection and expenditures.

 Includes the Corporate Services Department, which provides strategic and integrated leadership to the management and staff of the municipality, and supports Council in the delivery of responsive and effective services for the community and residents of Peace River.

-The Corporate Services Department is comprised 12 full-time, non-union staff members and includes the following divisions:
+The Corporate Services Department is comprised of 12 full-time, non-union staff members and includes the following divisions:

 - Office of the Chief Administrative Officer